Vishweshpurohit/Enhancing-Visitor-experience-at-ISKCON-using-text-analytics/README.md

 # Origin And Services
 - **ISKCON Overview**

 Prabhupada went to the US in 1965 to start a global Hare Krishna movement.
 ISKCON was founded by Prabhupada in NYC in 1966.
 Within 11 years, he established 100+ centers, temples, and various projects.
 ISKCON began operations in Bangalore in 1987 and later built a large temple in 1997.
 Now they have around 100+ temples.
 ISKCON Bangalore focuses on social work and well-being through various initiatives.
 They conduct activities like pilgrimages, cow protection, food distribution, and spiritual programs.

 - **Challenges Faced**

 ISKCON's online presence team collected visitor feedback from social media to improve services but faced manual effort challenges.

-- **Automated Solution**

 ISKCON sought an automated solution for sentiment analysis, trends, emotions, and top issues from visitor feedback.

-- **Challenges in Feedback**

 The collected reviews had issues like multiple languages, spelling errors, and duplication.
 Classification of mixed and neutral classes in reviews presented difficulties in the analysis process.

 # Problem Statement